Trauma in pregnancy

 Severe abdominal injury is more common in pregnant than non-pregnant patients.
 The range of injuries is similar, but the following are more common in pregnant patients due to the physiological and anatomical changes of pregnancy 1:

-- retroperitoneal haemorrhage
+- retroperitoneal hemorrhage

 - bladder injury